geofflangenderfer/geofflangenderfer.com/content/about.md

 ---

 ## Bio
 I'm seeking freedom and mastery.
 Freedom is the option to choose how I spend my time.
-I'm happy with my progress towards mastery if I'm proud of my work.
+Approaching mastery means getting slightly better than yesterday.

 I'm working on entrepreneurship.
 And, I'm focusing on development skills now.
-If you need help from idea --> app, feel free to reach out.
+If you need help going from idea --> app, feel free to reach out through social media.